Home > Academics

 Chapel Waiver.
 Students must re-apply for a Chapel Waiver

 every semester in which they wish to be considered.
-Students must also register for Chapel every semester, regardless of waiver application.
+Students must also complete the Chapel requirement every semester, regardless of waiver application.

 Day Student Registration Policy